UMM accepts transfer coursework:

 - with the grade of D or above, subject to the restrictions of Morris’s degree requirements.

-All transfer credit is evaluated by the University of Minnesota, Morris transfer evaluation coordinator.
+All transfer credit is evaluated by the University of Minnesota, Morris transfer specialist.
 Acceptance of transfer credit is governed by University policy, the Morris campus Scholastic Committee, and the faculty.
-If questions arise with regard to transfer of specific courses, the transfer evaluation coordinator confers with the appropriate discipline faculty.
+If questions arise with regard to transfer of specific courses, the transfer specialist confers with the appropriate discipline faculty.

 Credits and grades are assigned by the previous college.
 Morris, as the receiving college, decides which credits meet Morris degree requirements and transfer.